rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   cat /tmp/cassandra.yaml

 Observe that the stateful set is exposed through a headless service.
-Also note how PVCs will be dynamically created with each member of the stateful set based on the ``volumeClaimTemplates`` and it’s ``StorageClass`` sections.
+Also note how PVCs will be dynamically created with each member of the stateful set based on the ``volumeClaimTemplates`` and it's ``StorageClass`` sections.
 Finally, you will also see that we are starting with a single node (replicas: 1).

 Now use oc to deploy Cassandra.